 If you have any concerns that the changes you notice in your loved one may be early signs of dementia, it is always worth accompanying them to see their GP.
 The earlier the condition is diagnosed, the sooner they can get help.
 Knowing the cause of these symptoms can be somewhat of a relief because then it can be appropriately dealt with.

-Although there is not a cure at present, medication can help with the symptoms of dementia, or perhaps you might want to start discussing, as a family, options like dementia care.
+Although there is not a cure at present, medication can help with the symptoms of dementia, or perhaps you might want to start discussing, as a family, options like live-in care for the elderly.

 It is entirely feasible to live well with dementia for many years, so together it’s worth doing some research into reminiscence therapy, keeping active, eating well, investing in home adaptations or perhaps joining a group or forum to speak with other people who may be going through the same experience.